Vinita Vasu

-Vinita Vasu is a visual artist and designer in Delhi, India.
-She directed a short film, Beaming Blossom which, at the Children's International Cine Festival in 2016, won a Special Festival Mention Award.
+Vinita Vasu is a visual artist and designer residing in Delhi, India.
+She directed a short film named Beaming Blossom which won her a Special Festival Mention Award at the Children's International Cine Festival in the year 2016.

-Introduction
+Career

 In a career spanning over a decade, Vasu has worked in paint and varied media.
 She paints on walls, fabrics, canvas, paper, fiberglass, bottles, boards, pebbles, and stones.
 Born in Kerala, and brought up in Delhi, Vasu won all the art competitions she participated in, during her school years.
 However, she could not pursue a degree in fine art education.